 - 1. Support investments in Port lands and facilities to advance public aspirations and trust objectives for historic rehabilitation, maritime use, public access and open space, recreation, and natural resource protection. - a.
 Encourage public-private and other partnerships to fund improvements to piers and facilities, particularly in the Embarcadero Historic District. - b.
 Support long-term development partnerships that further public trust objectives and make Port lands more economically productive. - c.
-Review priority projects for consistency with Waterfront Plan goals and policies prior to including them in updates to the Port's Capital Plan-Improvement Program and Strategic Plan.and Strategic Plan. - d.
-Seek gGeneral oObligation bBond funds to complete waterfront open space improvements, including a new Ferry Plaza east of the Ferry Building, and Islais Creek and Warm Water Cove improvements along the Blue Greenway.
+Review priority projects for consistency with Waterfront Plan goals and policies prior to including them in updates to the Port's CIP and Strategic Plan. - d.
+Seek general obligation bond funds to complete waterfront open space improvements, including a new Ferry Plaza east of the Ferry Building, and Islais Creek and Warm Water Cove improvements along the Blue Greenway. - e.
+Expediently deliver funded capital projects and implement development agreements.